dan-pennyfarthingapps/PennyFarElements/README.md

 Allows the interactive selection of a TimeSpan using pickers.
 Based on CounterElement

+## CustomKeyboardEntryElement

+MTD EntryElement with a toolbar on the keyboard with next/prev and done buttons.

 Feel free to use these as you like!